-The French company has no physical presence in Bahrain, either by way of a fixed establishment or by way of one-off or temporary visitors.
-Also, it is currently not "commercially" present in the Bahrain market (i.e. it does not supply any products or services in Bahrain).
+The French company has no physical presence in Bahrain, neither by way of a fixed establishment nor by way of one-off or temporary visitors.
+Also, it is currently not "commercially" present on the Bahrain market (i.e., it does not supply any products or services in Bahrain).

-Even if the services relate to the Bahrain market, they are not "enjoyed" by the French company in Bahrain, either through a place of residence in Bahrain or through a physical presence in Bahrain.
-These services are not related to tangible goods or real estate located in Bahrain or in another Implementing State.
+Even if the services relate to the Bahrain market, they are not "enjoyed" by the French company in Bahrain, neither through a place of residence in Bahrain nor through a physical presence in Bahrain.
+These services are not related to tangible goods or a real estate located in Bahrain or in another Implementing State.
 Besides, these services are not used by the company for the purposes of operations that it carries out in Bahrain or in another Implementing State.
-Therefore, the Bahrain based consulting firm should be able to treat its services as an export of services and apply VAT in Bahrain at the zero-rate.
+Therefore, the Bahrain based consulting firm should be able to treat its services as export of services and to apply VAT in Bahrain at the zero-rate.

-If the French company was offering products on the Bahrain market (e.g. music streaming services to Bahrain customers) and the services received were to be used for the purposes of its specific operations carried out in Bahrain (e.g. creation of a specific advertisement campaign for the Bahrain market), these services would be considered as enjoyed in Bahrain and they would not meet the conditions to qualify as an export of services.
+On the other hand, if the French company was offering products on the Bahrain market (e.g., music streaming services to Bahrain customers) and the services received were to be used for the purposes of its specific operations carried out in Bahrain (e.g., creation of a specific advertisement campaign for the Bahrain market), these services would be considered as enjoyed in Bahrain and they would not meet the conditions to qualify as export of services.

-If all of the above conditions are met, the services will qualify as export of services and the VATable supplier resident in Bahrain will be entitled to apply Bahrain VAT at the zero-rate.
+If all of the above conditions are met, the services will qualify as export of services and the taxable supplier resident in Bahrain will be entitled to apply Bahrain VAT at the zero-rate.